Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/Explaination.md

 The most common use of extending interfaces occurs when the parent interface doesn't have any methods.
 Example:
 The MouseListener interface in `java.awt.event` extends `java.util.EventListener`, which is defined as follows:

 ```java
 package java.util;
 public interface EventListener {}
 ```

-Thus, an interface with no methods is a **tagging interface**.
+Thus,an interface with no methods is a **tagging interface**.
 These have two basic design purposes:
 1. Creates a common parent
 2. Adds a data type to a class.
 A class that implements a tagging interface becomes an interface type through polymorphism

 ---

 <sup><sub>[▲ TOP](#table-of-contents)</sub></sup>

 ## Nested Classes